-2014 Undergraduate Student of the Year Major: Psychology Each year, the Arts Co-op Program recognizes an Arts Co-op Undergraduate student for outstanding achievement in academics, workplace performance, contribution to co-operative education, and extra-curricular activities.
-This year’s winner, Jenny Ho, was honoured for her work term as a Learning Commons TECwhiz with UBC’s Faculty of Education. […]
+2014 Undergraduate Student of the Year Double Major: Psychology & English Literature Each year, the Arts Co-op Program recognizes an Arts Co-op Undergraduate student for outstanding achievement in academics, workplace performance, contribution to co-operative education, and extra-curricular activities.
+This year’s winner, Jenny Ho, was honoured for her work term as a Learning Commons TECwhiz with […]

 According to Commander Chris Hadfield, Eva “made a huge difference in the success of [his] spaceflight through her bright and creative support, endless patience, hard work and sense of fun’!
 Her work at the Canadian Space Agency helped her discover a new passion, space psychology, and put her transferable skills to work.

 Through co-op, Joy explored work in different fields and discovered what she likes and dislikes and learned that her BA degree with a major in Music is a key for opportunities outside of the Music field as well.